Bec Rawlings: Second stint in BKFC

 On 22 July 2021, news surfaced that Rawlings had signed a new contract with the BKFC after going 1–1 in Bellator MMA.
 She was expected to make her return on 22 October 2021, but this return never came to fruition.
-Rawlings was then scheduled to face Britain Hart on 13 May 2022 at BKFC Fight Night: Omaha, but the bout was cancelled due to Hart having a medical emergency.
-The bout was then rescheduled to take place at BKFC 26: Hollywood on 24 June 2022.
+Rawlings was then scheduled to face Britain Hart on 13 May 2022 at BKFC Fight Night 8, but the bout was cancelled due to Hart having a medical emergency.
+The bout was then rescheduled to take place at BKFC 26 on 24 June 2022.
 Rawlings lost the bout via unanimous decision.

 She challenged Christine Ferea for the BKFC Women's Flyweight Championship at BKFC 41 on 29 April 2023 and lost by technical knockout.
 She lost to Ferea again at BKFC 56 on 2 December 2023 by unanimous decision.

 Rawlings faced Taylor Starling on 25 January 2025 at BKFC Knucklemania V. She won the fight by unanimous decision.

 Rawlings was scheduled to face Jade Masson-Wong on 19 July 2025 at BKFC 79.
 However, the event was removed for unknown reasons.